 Lightwave ($995 - Mac, Windows), 3DS MAX ($1470/year - Windows) and Maya ($3,454.00 - Mac, Windows, Linux), These professional 3D modeling and graphics packages are typically used for movies and TV.
 They are typically geared for the true 3D modeling professional.
 They include fast rendering engines that supports such advanced features as realistic reflection and refraction, radiosity, caustics, and render nodes.
 These packages have been used in dozens of large budget blockbuster films such as Avatar, Iron Man, and the upcoming Star Wars: The Force Awakens.

-If you are more interested in the engineering aspect of creating a 3D model, we would suggest looking into these 3D modeling Programs.
+If you are more interested in the engineering aspect of creating a 3D model, we would suggest looking into these awesome 3D modeling Programs.

 TinkerCAD (Free - Online) This easy-to-use tool runs in your web browser.
 It uses Boolean Modeling to make objects using shapes as building blocks.
 Combine or subtract the basic shapes to create more complex designs.
 Really one of the more mature and fantastic 3D modeling software platforms that is robust and easy to approach, even for kids and beginners.